LeonAlvarezz/skills/README.md

 ## Included Skills

-1. **blueprint** — analyzes a screenshot and creates a structured page context + low-fidelity wireframe.
+1. **blueprint** — analyzes a screenshot and creates a structured page context + high-fidelity wireframe.
-2. **paint-in** — upgrades a selected wireframe section into a polished high-fidelity component.
+2. **paint-in** — upgrades a selected wireframe section into a polished detail component.